leb-kuchen/cosmic-ext-applet-emoji-selector/README.md

 `Noto Color Emoji` is the default emoji font and is required by default.
 The default can be changed in `~/.config/cosmic/dev.dominiccgeh.CosmicAppletEmojiSelector/v1/font_family`.
 A font which supports Unicode 15.1 is generally recommended.

+# License
+Files without an SPDX identifier are licensed under the MIT LICENSE